-For Fashion Model Judging, the actual scoring of Overall Appearance starts as the entrant enters the judging room and ends as they exit.
-For Fashion Display Judging, scoring of Overall Appearance begins when the display is open for judging and ends when the entrant leaves the judging room.
+The actual scoring of Overall Appearance starts as the entrant enters the judging room, and ends as they exit.
 To commence the process of judging Overall Appearance, each judge begins with the mid-range point value of the Overall Appearance area.
-For categories of Original and Reproduction, start at the point value of 2 points.
+For the categories of Original and Reproduction, start at the point value of 2 points.
 For Model A Era Image start the point value at 10 points.
-As the entrant presents themselves or the display is presented, the judge will move the points up or down based on their opinion and knowledge of how closely the entrant or entrant's display has represented the Model A era.
+As the entrant presents themselves, the judge will move the points up or down based on their opinion and knowledge of how closely the entrant has represented the Model A era.

-It is important to note, this area contains an element of subjectivity; there is no specific formula for adding or subtracting points to your mid-range starting point value.
-What is important to remember is all judges are starting at the same place.
-Ask yourself, "Does this entrant or display look as if the ensemble would have been worn or put together in the Model A era?"
-If so, you decide, based on your opinion and knowledge, to what degree they or their display represents the era and how many points to award.
-If there are distractions to the Model A era look, you decide to what extent these elements are taking away from the authentic Model A appearance.
-In all three categories, you determine how much weight you want to add or subtract from the midrange starting point values.
+It is important to note, this area contains an element of subjectivity, there is no specific formula for adding or subtracting points to your mid-range starting point value.
+What it important to remember is, all judges are starting at the same place.
+Ask yourself "Does this entrant look as if they stepped out of the Model A era?"
+If so, you decide, based on your opinion and knowledge, to what degree they represent the era and how many points to award.
+If there are distractions to the Model A era look, you decide to what extent these elements are taking away from the authentic Model A era appearance.
+In all three categories, you determine how much weight you want to add or subtract from the mid-range starting point values.